jimmielovell/ruts/README.md

         .unwrap();

     // A hot-cache TTL of zero keeps a field out of the hot store entirely: it is
-    // persisted in the cold store and read from there, but never cached — on the
+    // persisted in the cold store and read from there, but never cached in the
-    // write, and on the cache warming that follows a later read.
-Useful for
+    // hot store.
-    // write-once/read-once fields, where a cache entry is pure overhead. session.set("idempotency-key", &user, long_term_expiry, Some(Ttl::ZERO))
+    session.set("idempotency-key", &user, long_term_expiry, Some(Ttl::ZERO))
         .await
         .unwrap();